garrettmflynn/liveserver/src/frontend/userplatform/README.md

 platform.sendMessage('123456','test');
 platform.ping();

 //check console.

 // You can create another user with another platform (platform2 = new UserPlatform(userdata2,socketurl)) instance as well and test it that way

 ```

+Lots of functions for handling a user database with some basic form filling for stock data structures